M-o-a-T/moat/USAGE.rst

    The port is numeric, starting with 0.

-.. program:: distkv client gpio list
+.. program:: moat kv gpio list

 Print the current state of your GPIO controllers.

-This command does not access the device; it is used solely for displaying the configuration of the interaction with DistKV.
+This command does not access the device; it is used solely for displaying the configuration of the interaction with MoaT-KV.

 .. option:: server